pkleineb/themepicker.nvim/README.md

 # Themepicker.nvim
-A super basic themepicker plugin
+A super basic themepicker plugin that supports lazy loading colorschemes and a bit of customization

 ## Installation
 ### With lazy.nvim